rashmiKumari03/Shipment-Price-Prediction/README.md

 - **configurations, constants:** Stores configurations and constants used throughout the project.
 - **utils, logger, exception:** Includes utility functions, logging, and error handling to improve maintainability.

-This organized structure ensures that each module can be tested, updated, and maintained independently.

 -----------------------------------------------------------------------------------